molpopgen/BigDataFormats/README.md

 This example takes 0.086 seconds on my machine, in between the fastest and slowest examples above:

 [Example of buffering in a vector\<double\>](examples/binaryCpp3.cc)

+I take this as evidence that C++ input/output streams are not as slow as many people fear.

 ##Design considerations